microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules-setup.md

 Now it's time to switch into Visual Studio and create a new project.

-> **These steps are unnecessary as of 0.64, as `react-native-windows-init` will create the correct projects and solutions for you.
-However we have retained the manual process here for developers who are unable to use the CLI.**
+> **These are the version specific manual steps for setting up the native projects and solutions.
+If you upgrade your module to RN >= 0.64, the `react-native-windows-init` command can create the correct projects and solutions for you, using the `--projectType lib` flag.**

 Open Visual Studio and select `Create a new project`.
 You're going to create a new `Windows Runtime Component` project, which produces a library that is compatible with Windows UWP apps.